ElreyB/bon-appetizers/README.md

 ## Description

-_This app makes it easier to request reservation for an event at Vespolina.
-A guest would be able to sign up request a day to have their event.
-A host or manager would also be able to request a event day for a guest that is already sign up on the app._
+_Vespolina Evento is an app that makes it easier to request reservation for an event at Vespolina._

+_As a guest...._
+_You can sign up or log in_
+_Navigate through site to see menu items and styles_ _On your profile page you can see your events and their details_ _On event start you and you guest can leave reviews_

+_As an event coordinator/admin_
+_Full CRUD on all menu items_
+_See events within 30 days_
+_Access to all review by rating and recently made_ _Request an event for a guest who has an account_

 ## Setup/Installation Requirements
 * _Clone this repository_